Best Habit Trackers for iOS in 2026

 The payoff is a habit tracker molded to your exact needs.
 Track habits alongside related notes.
 Connect habits to goals in another database.
 Build weekly planning pages that show habits and tasks together.
 The possibilities match your creativity.

-Best for: iPhone users already invested in Notion who want their habits in the same system as everything else.
+iPhone users already invested in Notion who want their habits in the same system as everything else.
 People who enjoy building custom systems and want complete control over structure and design.
+Teams or families who need shared habit tracking with collaboration features.
+Anyone comfortable with databases and views.

 Best for ADHD: Habit Tracker